spacetelescope/slitlessutils/docs/simulation.rst

   A_{x,y} = \mathrm{abs}\left(\det(J)\right) = \left|\frac{\partial a}{x}\frac{\partial b}{\partial y} - \frac{\partial b}{x}\frac{\partial a}{\partial y}\right|

-.. list-table:: User-Specified Simulation Parameters
-   :widths: 25 25 50
-   :header-rows: 1

-   * - Keyword
-     - Unit
-     - Description
-   * - Background
-     - :math:`e^-/s`
-     - | The notional background level, which is assumed to be constant across the
-       | detector
-   * - Exposure time
-     - :math:`s`
-     - The exposure time

 However, there are many other parameters required to simulate a WFSS image, and these are stored in ``yaml`` files in the configuration directory in :file:`{$HOME}/.slitlessutils`.
 Most of these parameters are the subject of considerable calibration efforts, and as such, should probably not be adjusted if the results are to be trusted.

 .. toctree::